-Dialpad is an AI-powered cloud-based phone system that offers standard features like unlimited calling in the US and Canada and unlimited text messaging.
+Dialpad is an AI-powered cloud-based phone system that offers standard features like unlimited calling in the US and Canada and unlimited text messaging (for US & Canadian customers only).
 You also get voicemail greetings and G Suite and Office 365 integrations on Dialpad’s standard plan, which costs $15 per user per month.

 Unfortunately, Dialpad locks away the more useful integrations like Zapier and Slack in its Pro plan.
 Need to text internationally or have teammates be able to use more than one business phone number in your account?
 That requires an upgrade too.